meilisearch/meilisearch-js/README.md

     { book_id: 42, title: "The Hitchhiker's Guide to the Galaxy", genre: 'fantasy' }
   ]

-  let response = await index.addDocuments(documents)
+  // If the index 'movies' does not exist, MeiliSearch creates it when you first add the documents. let response = await index.addDocuments(documents)

   console.log(response) // => { "updateId": 0 }
 })()
 ```